amunrarara/Gondolla/Site Updates.md

 > *Want to see realtime changelogs that show exactly what's changed, and when?
 Visit the Github repository and check my commit history.
 Better, less-techy systems coming in the future, for now that's what I got!* https://github.com/amunrarara/gondolla

 ---
+### Tuesday, March 5th, 2024
+#### 5:25am

+This week has been indescribably empowering for my feeling of self worth.
+What an absolute treasure of my own making, right beneath my nose, for so many years.
+I have known the personal value of my works, the subjective beauty in their chaos, unkempt and delicious with treasures of mind spread on paper across a decade of activity (and more to come from my earlier works, as I discover them).

+But, to recover them en-masse, and finally properly digitize them, *that* has been a magnamous feeling, for me.

+As of today, I have recovered what I believe to be about 1,000 total pages of writing, drawings, maps, and much, much more.
+I have several works contained in my journals, with a very large measure of my work devoted to Gondōlla, which will be published and available steadily through the coming weeks.

+In addition to Gondōllan works, there are many-numbered examples of my Asemic writing script, which I have called by many names.
+There are snippets of ideas, outpourings of creativity in various channels of thought, calligraphy in Asemic, English, and Elvish (Quenya, Sindarin, and English-mode Tengwar), Dungeons and Dragons session notes and campaign materials...
+It's really all there.

+It just shows me more deeply how damn enriching my life has been up until this point, and beyond.
+I sit upon a goldmine of my own creation.
+I see its roughness, its raw Spirit, and look to whom I have become in these years, and I feel proud for myself and my inner accomplishments.
+It is easy to lose track of one's own greatness...
+Not in the sense of "I'm greater than everyone else", because Lord knows *that's* an illusion, but a greatness of Self, that only I can answer to, that allows me to day, "each day, I am Acea, and each day, I transform; at times, I will be better than who I was yesterday; at times, I will be worse.
+But always, I will be Acea, and I shall love myself all the while."

+---
 ### Saturday, March 2nd, 2024
 #### 12:55pm PST